Asia --> North America

 The transportation industry has recently seen rates reach all time highs along with space and capacity issues.
 However, our team at InterlogUSA has switched up our process to ensure our customers keep their shipments moving.
 We are constantly staying up to date on market trends, providing customers different options and last minute openings if they are able to take advantage.
 With the stress this market has brought many companies, our team has been able to relieve a lot of that with our service and dedication to keep shipments moving.

-So what does this mean for importers?
+What does this mean for your shipments?

 Blog Of The Week